Webinar on the Medicare PFS Final Rule. Sign up.

 Navigating the Changes to the Medicare Physician Fee Schedule

-If the Final Rule is similar to the Proposed Rule, the Medicare Physician Fee Schedule will undergo major changes in 2025.
-Reimbursement rates for services will drop, and FQHCs and RHCs will no longer be able to bill G0511.
+The Medicare Physician Fee Schedule will undergo major changes in 2025.
+Reimbursement rates for services will drop, and FQHCs and RHCs will no longer be able to bill G0511 starting in July 2025.

 However, FQHCs and RHCs will gain the ability to bill care management services separately.
-All practices will also have the option to embrace a new care management program, Advanced Primary Care Management, which is available to all Medicare beneficiaries and ensures they have 24-hour access to care.
+All practices will also have the option to embrace a new care management program, Advanced Primary Care Management, which ensures Medicare patients have 24-hour access to care.

 Sources